Applications are now open for 2022!

 The Production Finance Market's New Talent strand offers international financiers the chance to connect with a curated selection of the most promising emerging feature filmmakers from the UK and abroad.

 The New Talent strand is a critical opportunity for the industry to discover new talent.
 Showcasing filmmakers making their first or second feature, with projects budgeted up to €1m, the event also includes training for the selected filmmakers to ensure they are ready to find finance and grow their networks within one of the world’s most unique and respected markets.

 Is the PFM New Talent strand for you?

 The New Talent strand is for filmmaker teams with a fully-scripted first or second feature ready to be financed at a production budget of under €1m.

 Projects that are looking for completion money to deliver their film are also considered.
 These projects must be budgeted at €1m or under, and be seeking no more than 20% of their production budget for completion.

 The market will run in-person 11 - 12 October 2022.

 New Talent strand filmmakers are given specialised training, followed by the opportunity to pitch and discuss their projects with financiers, investment funds, sales companies, distributors, post houses, online platforms and public agencies at PFM.

-On the Market day, the filmmaking teams present their projects to the financiers in a day-long series of intense 20 minute meetings.
-Teams will have up to 12 meetings during the day.
+On the Market day, the filmmaking teams present their projects to the financiers in a day-long intensive series of meetings.
+Teams can expect to have 7-10 meetings during the day.